(225 ILCS 115/8)

 (from Ch.
 111, par.
 7008)

-A person is qualified to receive a license if he
+A person is qualified to receive a license if the applicant: (1)

 is of good moral character; (2) has graduated from an accredited college or

 by the Department to determine fitness to hold a license.

 Applicants for licensure from non-accredited veterinary schools are

 successfully complete a program of educational equivalency as established by

 rule.
 At a minimum, this program shall include all of the following: